 Residents Maintain Autonomy

-In The Laurels of Sandy Creek, 12.1% Percentage of Patients
+In The Laurels of Sandy Creek, 10.68% of Patients

-This is a measure of the percent of long-term care residents who needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and using the bathroom.
+This metric measures the percentage of long-term residents who required more assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and bathing.
+Some experts argue that this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-In The Laurels of Sandy Creek, 17.7% Percentage of Residents
+In The Laurels of Sandy Creek, 13.79% of Residents

 Short-term Care: Rehospitalizations

-In The Laurels of Sandy Creek, 17.7 Percentage of Residents Rehospitalized
+In The Laurels of Sandy Creek, 13.79% of Residents Rehospitalized

 Short-term Care: ER Visits

-In The Laurels of Sandy Creek, 10.81 Percentage of Patients
+In The Laurels of Sandy Creek, 15.84% of Patients

 Short-term Care: Facilitates Functional Improvement

-In The Laurels of Sandy Creek, 77.3% Percentage of Resident
+In The Laurels of Sandy Creek, 68.08% of Resident

-This is the percent of short-term residents who saw functional improvements, such as with activities of daily living.
+This metric measures the percentage of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Some argue this is a reliable measure of a nursing home's rehabilitation services.

 Nearby Hospitals